 Get a bus there, or drive with a hire car, then walk to the Castle.
-It’s a good stopping-off point on your way to the Highlands being about 1.5 hours from Edinburgh and on the way to Glencoe and the secret James Bond filming location.
+It’s an excellent stopping-off point on your way to the Highlands being about 1.5 hours from Edinburgh and on the road to Glencoe and the secret James Bond filming location.
 The Buchanan Abandoned Castle in Scotland is also about 4 hours from the magical Isle of Skye.

 Be careful once you’re inside as it is a derelict building with no safety provisions.
-Don’t climb the walls and watch out for things you can trip up on.
+Don’t climb the walls and watch out for things you could trip up on.

-It’s fascinating to see how nature has begun to engulf what was once a noble building – it’s a reminder of the impermanence of man-made structures and the power of the natural world.
+It’s fascinating to see how nature has begun to engulf what was once a magnificent building – it’s a reminder of the impermanence of human-made structures and the power of the natural world.
 There’s something quite humbling about it, really.